 The separation of the TIF from interchange will impact how processors pass the cost of the charge to their merchants.
-Since the TIF is a relatively sizable transaction-based fee, it will likely be billed as a separate line item on both pass-through and bundled pricing models.
+Since the TIF is a relatively sizable transaction-based fee, processors typically bill it as a separate line item.

 Reason for the Transaction Integrity Fee

-It's widely speculated that the Transaction Integrity Fee is Visa's response to the Durbin Amendment to the Dodd-Frank Wall Street Reform and Consumer Protection Act.
-We tend to disagree with this viewpoint for a couple of reasons:
+It’s widely speculated that the Transaction Integrity Fee is Visa’s response to the Durbin Amendment to the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+However, we tend to disagree with this viewpoint for a couple of reasons:

 The TIF is Not Widely Applicable